Valerio Verre: Return to Sampdoria and loan to Palermo

 After his stint at Empoli, Verre returned to Sampdoria, playing the first half of the club's 2022–23 Serie A campaign with the Blucerchiati and being regularly featured in the starting lineup.

 On 27 January 2023, Palermo announced to have signed Verre on loan from Sampdoria until the end of the season, with an option to buy.

+Third stint at Palermo

+On 9 August 2024, after being released by Sampdoria, Verre signed a three-year contract with Serie B club Palermo, thus returning to Sicily for the third time in his career.

 International career

 After being part of the Italy U16 and U17 national teams, he began playing in the Italy U18 under the technical guidance of Alberigo Evani, who handed him the captain's armband despite being under age.

-On 3 October 2013, he received his first call up to the Italy U21 team, for 2013 UEFA European Under-21 Football Championship qualification match against Belgium on 14 October.
+On 3 October 2013, he received his first call-up to the Italy U21 team for 2013 UEFA European Under-21 Football Championship qualification match against Belgium on 14 October.
 He has since been called up to the Italy U21 team for multiple times.
 On 12 August 2015, he made his debut with the Italy U21 team, in a friendly match against Hungary.